Ash4669/Chase-The-Ace/README.md

 - Activate environment with "source path_to_environment/bin/activate" on mac or "path_to_environment\Scripts\activate" for windows.
 - pip3 install flask, flask_login, flask-sqlalchemy, configparser and pusher using "pip3 install 'module_name'".
 - use "export FLASK_APP=project_folder_name" for mac, "set FLASK_APP=project_folder_name" for command line or "$env:FLASK_APP='foo'" for powershell.
 I believe this is correct.

+> Notes for self
+- Use Page Objects method of testing.
+Not UI JourneySteps.
+Read into it.